 The return of my investments is not that great, only at 8.9%.
 Even so, I like the details they add on each investment regarding credit risk, financials and guarantees.

 Abundance Investment is part of my “save the planet” fund.
 Instead of donating money to environmental organizations like Greenpeace (which I don’t like because of the misinformation they spread), I’ve decided to put a small part of my funds in low return (and potentially high risk) investments that better the environment.

 The projects I’ve invested in only pay dividends every six months, and this month I’ve received my first 2 EUR in dividends on one of my investments.

 I think I’ll withdraw my funds from Assetz Capital next month.
-I’m still to receive some bonus for my invesments at the beginning of October, and after that I’ll be out.
+I’m still to receive some bonus for my investments at the beginning of October, and after that, I’ll be out.

 I like how the platform works and how they handle communication with investors.
 For example, I received a notification telling me one of the borrowers is having problems with their business and they’d like to get a 6 months extension on their loan.
 And I was asked to vote if I agree with that or if I want Assetz Capital to start collection procedures.

 I believe Assetz Capital is the safest platform in my portfolio (besides Neo Finance combined with the provision fund).
 However, I’m not ready yet to settle for 6% returns from p2p lending, so I’ll take a break from it.

 Bulkestate has been a disappointment for me this month.
 I’ve added a few weeks back 100 EUR more on the platform and waited for it to be picked up by auto-invest.
 Since then, only one small project was available, and my funds weren’t picked up by auto-invest.